North Dakota Recording Laws: Consent Rules and Penalties

 - Consider how recordings may be viewed by North Dakota family courts

-- Ensure recordings are not used for harassment or intimidation (could be considered “criminal purpose”)
+- Recordings used for harassment or intimidation could be considered made for a "criminal purpose," which removes the one-party consent protection

 Can I Use a Dashcam in North Dakota?

 Yes.
 Dashcams are legal in North Dakota.
-There are no specific laws restricting their use, but you should:
+There are no specific state laws restricting their use.
+Keep in mind:

 Using Recordings as Evidence in North Dakota